milkyway-labs/milkyway/x/restaking/README.md

 ### Service joined by operator

-ServiceJoinedByOperator stores the indexs to perform a reverse lookup of [Operator joined services](#operator-joined-services).
+ServiceJoinedByOperator stores the indexes to perform a reverse lookup of [Operator joined services](#operator-joined-services).
 It allows to obtain the list of operators that have joined a specific service.